-- 1. How is your abstinence/relationship with food going?(What is working or not working and what needs more attention?) - 2.
+- How is your abstinence/relationship with food going?
+(What is working or not working and what - (What is working or not working and what needs more attention?) - 2.
 How is your recovery going?
 In other words, how's the rest of your life?
 (What is working or not working, what needs more attention?)